- What is EEOICPA?

 What is a “White Card” and how do I get it?

-Those who apply for the Energy Employees Program (EEOICPA) and are awarded medical benefits will be issued a white card with their accepted illnesses listed on the front.
+Those who apply for the Energy Employees Program (EEOICPA) and are awarded medical benefits will be issued a white card.
 Similar to a standard insurance card, whenever you receive medical care related to an accepted illness, you will show this card to have the costs covered under EEOICPA.
 The card can cover a wide variety of medical services including home nursing care.

 What does the medical benefit cover?